Spurs vs. Lakers Player Props Betting Odds

-Victor Wembanyama is one of the players with prop bets available when the Los Angeles Lakers and the San Antonio Spurs play at Frost Bank Center on Wednesday (with opening tip at 8:00 PM ET).
+Player prop bet odds for Victor Wembanyama and others are listed when the Los Angeles Lakers visit the San Antonio Spurs at Frost Bank Center on Friday at 7:30 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!